Vitamin D Benefits and Functions Explained

 Risks and Signs of Vitamin D Deficiency

-Many people unknowingly live with insufficient nutrient levels that impact their daily lives.[17]Sun Exposure and Vitamin D Production — Photodermatology View source Healthcare professionals define deficiency as blood levels below 30 ng per mL.
+Many people unknowingly live with insufficient nutrient levels that impact their daily lives.[17]Calvo 2004: Vitamin D Intake and Food Sources — Am J Clin Nutr View source Healthcare professionals define deficiency as blood levels below 30 ng per mL.

 Identifying Deficiency Symptoms